Day 2 – Preparing for the Backcountry

 Getting the proper education is key to staying safe in the backcountry.
 It is critical to take an AIARE Avalanche Course before going out.
 Whether you’re a beginner, intermediate, or experienced backcountry rider, these courses allow you to gain a better understanding of how to operate in the backcountry with a solid avalanche education.

 Win a Free Spot in an AIARE Course!

-Alpenglow Expeditions and Golden State Guiding have generously donated free spots to their AIARE courses to help our community access this critical safety education.
+During Backcountry Safety Awareness Week, Alpenglow Expeditions generously donated two free spots to their AIARE courses to help our community access this critical safety education.